 If you aren’t the type to sit down and read, you can still enjoy literature through your headphones or car speakers.
 Instead of listening to music, consider putting on an audiobook.
 There are audio books available for just about every book out there.
 The voices can even help clarify the story for you.
 Try Audible or Audiobooks.com if you’re interested.

 9. Read During Your Commute/Break

-Finding time for reading can be difficult.
-You’ll beread more when you find times to sneak it in.
+Finding reading time can be difficult.
+You’ll read more when you find times to sneak it in.
 One of the best times to sneak in reading is during your commute to work.
 This is especially true if you take the train or the bus.
-You can use the time on your commute to read instead of playing games on your phone.
-You can also find some time to read when you have a break at work.
+You can use the time on your commute to read instead of playing a video game on your phone or scrolling through social media.
+You can also find some time for reading when you have a break at work.
 Bring your book to the office with you and read when you have downtime or when you have a lunch break.

 10. Turn off the TV